SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition: Appendix

-\textbf{Tokyo247}\citep{tokyo247}.The Tokyo247 dataset contains approximately 247 km of urban street-view images from Tokyo, Japan, primarily sourced from Google Street View panoramas with GPS labels.
+\textbf{Tokyo247} \citep{tokyo247}.
+The Tokyo247 dataset contains urban street-view images from Tokyo, Japan, primarily sourced from Google Street View panoramas with GPS labels, and is named for including both day and night imagery to represent long-term scene changes.
 It features dense metropolitan areas with tall buildings as well as some open spaces, offering large variations in viewpoint, illumination, and dynamic objects, and is used to evaluate VPR models in complex urban environments.

-\textbf{AmsterTime}\citep{amstertime}.The AmsterTime dataset is a time-lapse street-view dataset of Amsterdam, containing images of the same locations captured in different years, such as 2008 and 2014, using Google Street View panoramas.
+\textbf{AmsterTime} \citep{amstertime}.
+The AmsterTime dataset is a time-lapse street-view dataset of Amsterdam, containing images of the same locations captured in different years, such as 2008 and 2014, using Google Street View panoramas.
 It reflects long-term changes in building facades and urban infrastructure, providing a benchmark for evaluating VPR models under temporal urban transformations.

-\textbf{Pitts250k-test}\citep{pitts}.The Pitts250k-test dataset is the test split of the Pittsburgh 250k dataset, consisting of around 250,000 street-view images from Pittsburgh and surrounding areas, captured from Google Street View panoramas with GPS labels.
+\textbf{Pitts250k-test} \citep{pitts}.
+The Pitts250k-test dataset is the test split of the Pittsburgh 250k dataset, consisting of street-view images from Pittsburgh and surrounding areas, captured from Google Street View panoramas with GPS labels.
 It offers diverse urban scenes with dense road networks, buildings, and bridges, and serves as a large-scale benchmark for evaluating the scalability and robustness of VPR systems.

-\textbf{Eynsham}\citep{eynsham}.The Eynsham dataset is a GPS-synchronized street-view image sequence collected along approximately 35 km of driving routes in Eynsham, Oxfordshire, UK, using a vehicle-mounted camera.
+\textbf{Eynsham} \citep{eynsham,berton2022deep}.
+The Eynsham dataset is a GPS-synchronized street-view image sequence collected along approximately 35 km of driving routes in Eynsham, Oxfordshire, UK, using a vehicle-mounted camera.
 It provides continuous video frames with precise ground-truth positions, making it suitable for sequence-based place recognition and loop closure detection experiments.

+\textbf{SF-XL}~\citep{cosplace}.
+The San Francisco eXtra Large (SF-XL) dataset is a massive and dense new benchmark designed to push visual geo-localization research towards realistic, city-wide applications.
+Comprising over 41 million images captured across a decade, it presents significant real-world challenges such as long-term temporal variations and a domain shift between its Street View database and crowd-sourced queries.

+\textbf{Nordland$\star$} \citep{nordland}.
+The Nordland$\star$ dataset introduces a challenging cross-seasonal evaluation protocol to test model robustness against extreme appearance shifts.
+Specifically, it uses $2,760$ summer images as queries against a complete winter sequence of $27,592$ reference images, rigorously evaluating the models' capability to handle severe environmental variations caused by seasonal changes.